How many people do you know-right now-who are on a diet?

 If you’re like me, then it’s probably a number you can’t count on both hands.

 The fact is-despite spending more on our health than ever before-we tend to eat the wrong foods.
-To make up for this, every once in a while people try the latest crash diet to slim down a bit.
+To make up for this, every once in a while people try the latest fat burner or crash diet to slim down a bit.

 Unfortunately, these diets rarely work, and people often jump from one to another seeking success.